Skip to main content

 Image of a person using a tablet standing in a warehouse

-During the September 2025 meeting, the IAASB also discussed several topics relevant to ISA 330 and ISA 520, including technology-related matters and the auditor’s work on internal controls.
+In addition to continuing discussions on key insights from project outreach during the December 2025 meeting, the IAASB also discussed several topics relevant to the concurrent revisions for the in-scope standards, including technology-related matters and the auditor’s work on internal controls.

 Hands leaning on a table working

-The IAASB approved narrow-scope amendments to IAASB standards arising from revisions to the International Ethics Standards Board for Accountants’ International Code of Ethics for Professional Accountants (including International Independence Standards) related to using the work of an external expert.
+In January 2026, after certification by the PIOB in December 2025, the IAASB issued narrow-scope amendments to IAASB standards arising from revisions to the International Ethics Standards Board for Accountants’ International Code of Ethics for Professional Accountants (including International Independence Standards) (the IESBA Code) related to using the work of an external expert.
 These narrow-scope amendments apply to:

 • ISA 620, Using the Work of an Auditor’s Expert